cafalchio/EXvivo/README.md

 # EXvivo beta
-Analysis of human ex vivo tissue (seisures and single units)
+A collection of sctripts to preprocess and analyse intan single file recording from slices

 Todo: